OliaKr/level-validator/README.md

 # Level Validator

-This microservice was built as a professional challenge for an Israeli mobile gaming company.
-It validates JSON-based game level configurations using schema validation and LLM-based logical review.
+Validates JSON-based game level configurations using schema validation and LLM-based logical review.

 Supports flexible model switching between OpenAI models.
 You can specify the model (`gpt-4-turbo`, `gpt-4`, `gpt-4o-mini`) directly in the request body.
 If no model is provided, it will automatically fall back to the default model defined in the .env file .